 How to Prepare Your New Favorite Side Dish in 30 Minutes!

-Vermicelli rice is made in the same way you would cook rice with just a couple extra steps to make it even more delicious!
+Vermicelli rice is made in the same way you would cook rice with just a couple extra steps to make it even more delicious for the perfect side dish!

 How to Store and Reheat